 Previous theoretical treatments have given substantial attention to the ability of a single shuttling event to preserve an arbitrary input state's fidelity \cite{huangSpinQubitRelaxation2013, liIntrinsicErrorsTransporting2017,zhaoCoherentElectronTransport2019,buonacorsiSimulatedCoherentElectron2020,ginzelSpinShuttlingSilicon2020}.
 However, a shuttling channel does not need to be able to shuttle arbitrary states to constitute a useful resource.
 In accord with the theme of the present paper, shuttling along arrays of quantum dots can provide a means of on-chip entanglement distribution and may be a component of gate teleportation or error correction schemes between many computational cores.
 In many ways, this is a less demanding task, as unitary transformations induced by the shuttling channel can be mitigated through calibration or distillation protocols.
 Rather than risk losing information in a shuttled data qubit, entanglement may be continuously generated on a timescale similar to native physical gates and then be used by spin registers separated by micron-scale distances on-demand.

 We present a schematic of two spin registers connected via a quantum dot shuttling channel in \cref{fig:ill}(c): A Bell pair consisting of two electrons (small orange dots) may be created using a high-fidelity two-qubit interaction near one spin register, made possible with a local micromagnet.
 One electron of the pair may then be shuttled down the few micron-length chain on a \SI{100}{\nano\second} timescale.
-An ancilla dot (A) may be used to probabilistically project the electron's state into the ground valley.
-The resulting spin states of the Bell pair may be stored in the memory dots (M) via a SWAP interaction or state-preserving tunnelling.
+A measurement dot (M) at the very end of the chain may be used to probabilistically project the electron's state into the ground valley.
+The resulting spin states of the Bell pair may be stored in the ancilla dots (A) via a SWAP interaction or state-preserving tunnelling.